 Should a Baby “Cry it Out”?
 Over thirty years ago in all of our writings, we strongly cautioned new parents to avoid the “let your baby cry it out” crowd because sleep-training was becoming fashionable and often harmful.
 We even added another Baby B to our list of attachment parenting tools – beware of baby-trainers. […]

-10 Ways to Have Healthy Poop
+10 Tips for Healthy Poop

-Dr. Poo’s 10 ways to have healthy poop to be proud of By Bill Sears, MD, America’s Pediatrician My early years as a pediatrician and parent were like an on-the-job poo school.
+Dr. Poo’s 10 tips to have healthy poop to be proud of By Bill Sears, MD, America’s Pediatrician My early years as a pediatrician and parent were like an on-the-job poo school.
 One of my goals as a good doctor was to teach parents how to get their child off to the right healthy poop. […]

 How to Have a Healthy Balance with Technology